BrankoVukmirovic/Ally-Py-docs/plugin-guide/sql_alchemy.rst

 ..
 TODO:: [SW] Need to check this code block, code is very different

-A database query to an empty database is not of much use, we need to add a method to the ``IUserService`` class in ``sample_plugin.api.user``, and then write the service implementation to populate the database in ``sample_plugin.impl.user``.
+A database query to an empty database is not of much use, we need to add a method to the ``IUserService`` class in ``sample_plugin.api.user.py``, and then write the service implementation to populate the database in ``sample_plugin.impl.user.py``.

-``sample_plugin.api.user``:
+``sample_plugin.api.user.py``:

 .. code-block:: python

 	from sample_plugin.api.user import IUserService
 	from ally.support.sqlalchemy.session import SessionSupport
+	from ally.container.ioc import injected
+	from ally.container.support import setup
 	from sample_plugin.meta.user import User
+	from sqlalchemy.exc import SQLAlchemyError
+	import logging

 	# --------------------------------------------------------------------

+	log = logging.getLogger(__name__)

+	# --------------------------------------------------------------------

+	@injected
+	@setup(IUserService, name='userService')
 	class UserService(IUserService, SessionSupport):
 	    '''
 	    Implementation for @see: IUserService
 	    '''

 	    def getUsers(self):
 		'''
 		@see: IUserService.getUsers
 		'''
 		return self.session().query(User).all()

-        @service
-        class IUserService:
+	    def insert(self, user):
 		'''
-                The user service.
+		@see: IUserService.insert
 		'''
-                ...
-                @call
-                def insert(self, user:User) -> User.Id:
-                        '''
-                        Persist the user model.
-                        '''

-..
-TODO:: [SW] Need to check this code block, code is very different
+		mapped = User()
+		if User.Name in user: mapped.Name = user.Name
+		try:
+		    self.session().add(mapped)
+		    self.session().flush((mapped,))
+		except SQLAlchemyError:
+		    log.exception('Could not insert %s' % user)

 The ``insert`` method handles the insertion of the user model, and is annotated with the input and output types.
 The input is a user model object and the output is the user id.

-When implementing the insert method in ``sample_plugin.impl.user`` we need to convert the user model from ``sample_plugin.api.user`` to the user model in ``sample_plugin.meta.user`` which SQLAlchemy understands, in ``sample_plugin.impl.user``:
+When implementing the insert method in ``sample_plugin.impl.user.py`` we need to convert the user model from ``sample_plugin.api.user.py`` to the user model in ``sample_plugin.meta.user.py`` which SQLAlchemy understands, in ``sample_plugin.impl.user.py``:

 .. code-block:: python

         mapped = User()
 	if User.Name in user: mapped.Name = user.Name

-The following code, ``sample_plugin.impl.user``, checks if the ``User.Name`` attribute is specified for the user instance, and if it is, sets it on the corresponding mapped object.
+The following code in ``sample_plugin.impl.user.py``, checks if the ``User.Name`` attribute is specified for the user instance, and if it is, sets it on the corresponding mapped object.
 To insert the mapped User object into the database, add it to the session, and flush the session to get the inserted users Id.

 .. code-block:: python